The Salopian Kitchen Garden

 The team that had initially worked on the Chiswick House Kitchen Garden became involved, and drew up an ambitious plan.
 There would be an espaliered and fanned avenue of heritage fruit trees, comprising pre-1807 varieties of pear, apple, cherry, quince, medlar and gages.
 Three ancient fruit trees had survived and, with the help of the Urban Orchard Project, would be rejuvenated by careful pruning.
 A soft fruit area would be planted up, a sizeable vegetable area run on four-crop rotation principles would be created.
 An ambitious flower garden, designed by Jutta Wagner, was commissioned.
 A library of gardening books and magazines would be installed in a little garden house overlooking the herb beds.

-Meanwhile, several of the offenders have continued to work at the garden even after their obligatory hours have been completed, there is a strong team of regular volunteers, the apprentices and trainees are learning new skills, and a new and beautiful garden is opening on the London Road where Salop was once served to passing coachmen.
+Meanwhile, several of the Community Payback volunteers have continued to work at the garden even after their obligatory hours have been completed, there is a strong team of regular volunteers, the apprentices and trainees are learning new skills, and a new and beautiful garden is opening on the London Road where Salop was once served to passing coachmen.